Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Data/AddFeatures/readme.md

 A `Feature` instance is added to a `ServiceFeatureTable` which then pushes that new feature to the server.

-1. Create a `ServiceFeatureTable` from a URL.
+1. Create a `ServiceGeodatabase` from a URL.
+2. Get a `ServiceFeatureTable` from the `ServiceGeodatabase`.
-2. Create a `FeatureLayer` derived from the `ServiceFeatureTable` instance.
+3. Create a `FeatureLayer` derived from the `ServiceFeatureTable` instance.
-3. Create a `Feature` with attributes and a location using the `ServiceFeatureTable`.
+4. Create a `Feature` with attributes and a location using the `ServiceFeatureTable`.
-4. Add the `Feature` to the `ServiceFeatureTable`.
+5. Add the `Feature` to the `ServiceFeatureTable`.
-5. *Apply edits* to the `ServiceFeatureTable` which will upload the new feature to the online service.
+6. *Apply edits* to the `ServiceGeodatabase` which will upload the new feature to the online service.

 ## Relevant API